bbc/childrens-games-starter-pack/docs/tech-review.md

 The console should contain no console.log or errors from the game.
 It should also suppress any logs from libraries.

-* **Cookies and Local Storage**:
-Ideally, data should not be stored.
-If it is, data should not be personal and should adhere to the cookie policy of the browser.
-If the game contains sign in, it must respect the privacy settings on the user's account.

 ### Tech Review Tool

 The automated [Tech Review Tool](tech-review-tool.md) is run against the game